Detecting null patterns in tensor data: Introduction

-Our algorithms work directly with tensors as multilinear objects.
-In particular, we do not pass from the multilinear maps $U_1\times \cdots \times U_{\ell}\to \mathbb{C}$ to linear maps $U_a\to U_1\otimes \cdots \otimes U_{a-1}\otimes U_{a+1}\otimes \cdots\otimes U_{\ell}$ on the tensor product of the spaces (a process known as ``flattening'' a tensor).
-Also, we do not attempt to improve a measurement against an objective function---rather, we determine the output completely in the first pass.
-Finally, while we may employ randomization to improve efficiency, all randomized components of our algorithms have deterministic alternatives.

 Our approach is inspired by distributive products in the theory of (nonassociative) rings, where Lie theory plays an essential role.
-In a sense, our results are the outcomes of a study of ``regular semisimple elements of the Lie algebra of derivations of a tensor''.
-The theory relies on the tensor having at least three axes---in other words it is an inherently \textit{multilinear} phenomenon with no linear analogue.
+In a sense, our results are the outcomes of a study of ``regular semisimple elements of the Lie algebra of derivations of a tensor''~\cite[Chapter IV]{Jac}.
+The result is a single algorithm that can be tuned by parameters to control the shape of the sparsity pattern sought, and also to account for additional symmetries that may be present.
+Indeed, our approach unifies the outcomes of various existing tensor methods, such as Tucker decompositions~\cite{Tucker}, and some cases of Higher-Order Singular Value Decompositions~\citelist{\cite{DeL:Blocks}\cite{DeL:HOSVD}}.
+Details of how our methods can revover these decompositions are provided in Section~\ref{sec:tucker}, but we stress that in no way do we propose to compete with these specialized and highly optimized tensor techniques.